jeffrey82221/fund_price_analysis/README.md

         - [ ] 5.2.
 Plot the relationship of HitRate vs year.
 (Define HitRate: percentage of earning in the next week is within the range of +-1 std)
         - [ ] 5.3.
 Find the min length of years for HitRate to be > 0.95.
 - [ ] Try to speed up the rolling mean / std calculation using GPU or simply Numpy
+- [ ] Covariance-base index calculation for funds in a company.
+Ref: https://arxiv.org/pdf/1910.14215.pdf